 Understanding interest rates before you calculate

-- A lower rate allows you to save on the total cost of the loan.
+- A lower interest rate reduces your monthly payments and allows you to save significantly over the total duration of the loan.

 How to calculate the installment loan payment